 Just how unusual was the summer of 2025?

-Head of climate attribution at the Met Office, Dr Mark McCarthy, said that this summer’s extreme hot spell was made much more likely because of greenhouse gases released since the Industrial Revolution.
+Head of climate attribution at the Met Office, Dr Mark McCarthy, said that this summer’s extreme hot spell was made much more likely because of human induced greenhouse gases released since the Industrial Revolution.
 He commented:

 In a natural climate, we could expect to see a summer like 2025 with an approximate return period of around 340 years, while in the current climate we could expect to see these sorts of summers roughly one in every five years.
 Our analysis suggests that while 2025 has set a new record, we could plausibly experience much hotter summers in our current and near-future climate and shows how what would have been seen as extremes in the past, are becoming more common in our changing climate.